fbpx

 Seaton Elementary School (Art & Soccer Camp) Exclusively for Seaton Students

-Located in the heart of Capitol Hill, Seaton Elementary offers a familiar and convenient location for our Art & Soccer Spring Break Camp.
+Located in the heart of Capitol Hill, Seaton Elementary offers a familiar and convenient location for our Spring Break Camp.
 This camp is open exclusively to Seaton families – giving your child the chance to spend spring break with classmates and friends in a setting they already know and love.
-Our Art & Soccer Spring Break Camp celebrates the 2026 FIFA World Cup with a different country each day.
-Kids create art inspired by each nation – from painting the Statue of Liberty for Team USA to creating Mexican sombreros and cacti – while playing soccer and learning about different playing styles and cultures.
+Our Art & Soccer Camp takes kids on an adventure Around the World with a different country each day.
+Kids create art inspired by landmarks and nature from each destination – from building paper Taj Mahal stadiums in India to drawing Arctic whales in Iceland and baobab trees in Madagascar – while playing soccer and exploring different cultures.

 Camp Details: